 But this escalation from cloud-based RMM providers into a full IT services, technology management and vCIO consultant didn’t happen overnight.
 Let’s track the evolution of the managed IT services provider to see where and how these advancements arose.

 The Advent of RMM Software

-This was conceivable because RMM applications allow VARs to deliver maintenance and emergency repair work on servers, storage devices and PCs over the Internet – freeing up valuable time and resources that were previously devoted to solving problems on-site.
-Additionally, the ability to sell this model on a periodic subscription basis has provided predictable revenue and profitability – something that’s become increasingly elusive in the rapidly-commoditizing world of hardware and software product sales.
+With the arrival of commercially available, cloud-based RMM technology, smaller, traditional, value-added resellers (VARs) were able to build their own managed IT services infrastructure and practice, eventually creating the MSP segment that exists in the channel today.
+This was conceivable because RMM applications allowed VARs to deliver some maintenance and emergency repair work on servers, storage devices and PCs through the cloud, freeing up time and resources that were previously spent on-site at a client location.
+The ability to sell this model on a periodic subscription basis provided predictable, annualized recurring revenue (ARR) and profitability—filling a gap in the channel that had been consistently eroding as hardware and software product sales were rapidly commoditized.

 The Next Generation of RMM